tchajed/games-night/summaries/liars-dice.md

 Before each round, players roll their dice in secret.
 Players then take turns making claims on all the dice.
 Claims take the form of a quantity and a rank; for example, "7 \epsdice{2}s".
 Claims must **either increase the quantity or keep the same quantity and increase the rank**.
 For example, after "4 \epsdice{3}'s", "5 \epsdice{2}'s" is valid (increased quantity) and "4 \epsdice{5}'s" is valid (increased rank), but "4 \epsdice{2}'s" is not.

 When someone makes a claim you don't believe, you can challenge it.
 The round then ends and **all dice are revealed**: if the claim was correct (there were at least that many dice of that rank), then the challenger loses a die.
 Otherwise the person making the claim loses one.
-Then the next round begins.
+Then the next round begins, starting with the player who lost the challenge.
+If that player is out, then begin with the player with the fewest dice.

 One additional twist: **\epsdice{1}'s** are wildcards; they count as any other number, **unless the first claim uses \epsdice{1}'s**.